XhinLiang/MDPreference/README.md

         android:title="Alert time"
         app:entry_arr="@array/alert_time_entry"/>
 ```
-The **entry_arr** is the array for entry.
+The `entry_arr` is the array for entry.
-You can get the array of selected Integer like this
+You can get the array of selected `Integer` like this
 ``` java
 multiSelectListPreference.getIndexes();
 ```

 **ATTENTION**
-- For ListPreference, you can get a String(MAY BE NULL) by using SharePreference which is the user selected.
+- For `ListPreference`, you can get a `String`(MAY BE NULL) by using `SharePreference` which is the user selected.
-- For MultiSelectListPreference, You can get a int by using SharePreference which means the indexes of selected item.
+- For `MultiSelectListPreference`, You can get a int by using `SharePreference` which means the indexes of selected item.
 After that you can get a Set of Integer by using
 ``` java
 // bit means the int you get from SharePreference.
 Set<Integer> set = MultiSelectListPreference.getSetByBit(bit);